Augmented reality (AR) displays virtual objects embedded in a real environment.

 Once good tracking is established, it’s easy to start drawing a design or inserting items from the YARD library to show your client.

-Objects are drawn in 2D with the line, arc, and pencil tools and instantly turn into 3D.
+Objects are drawn in 2D with the line, arc, pencil, circle, and rectangle tools and instantly turn into 3D shapes once drawn.

 Line: Create straight segments.